amplication/docs/docs/about/licensing.md

 ## Amplication's Commitment to Open Source

-Amplication continues to uphold a strong commitment to the open-source community.
-While expanding with the Enterprise Edition, we ensure that our development practices and offerings do not undermine the integrity of our open-source projects.
+Amplication remains deeply committed to the open-source community.
+As we expand our offerings with the Enterprise Edition, we make sure to align our development practices and commercial solutions with the values of our open-source projects.